Choose a website building platform

 There’s also a “HTML box” which is basically a text box where you can use HTML code.

-WordPress has a great possibility to install different plugins that all add value and make your website more “personal”.
+WordPress has a great possibility to install different plugins that all add value and make your website more “personal” and unique.

 To start installing plugins, go to “Plugins -> Add new” and simply start searching.
 Keep in mind that there are over 25,000 different FREE plugins.